richardskumat/dind-ansible-molecule/readme.md

 - docker, ansible and molecule installed

-- upsteam image of docker:stable is based on alpine linux
+- upstream image of docker:stable, which is based on alpine linux

-I use this image to test molecule converge and test runs.
+I use this image to test molecule converge and test my ansible roles.

 The image should be rebuilt daily.